 - Identify the payment claim to which it relates;

-- If that amount is less than the amount claimed may state the reasons why.
+- If that amount is less than the amount claimed, state the reasons why.
 The Act precludes the adjudicator from considering issues not included in the payment schedule.
 Certain reasons for refusing to pay are void under the Act, including "pay if paid" and "pay when paid".

 Assuming the payment schedule is valid, please move to the next step on the SA flowchart which is "Claimant has 15 business days to prepare and serve Adjudication Application on Adjudicate Today from date of receipt of the Payment Schedule.
 However if the Adjudication Notice [ s.17(2)] was served, the time for expiry is 15 business days after expiry of the 5 business days given by that Notice".